headforwards-spd/headforwards-website/src/pages/wordpress-blog/2017-05-triple-win-cornwall-business-awards-2017.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2017/05/triple-win-cornwall-business-awards-2017"
+path: /2017/05/triple-win-cornwall-business-awards-2017
-title: "Headforwards Triple Win: Cornwall Business Awards 2017"
+title: 'Headforwards Triple Win: Cornwall Business Awards 2017'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/cba17004_34711424496_o.jpg, text: 'A Triple Win at Cornwall Business Awards 2017'}
+    - {image: //headforwards.com/wp-content/files_mf/mostdynamicbizgrowthheadforwards_33942464693_o.jpg, text: 'A Triple Win at Cornwall Business Awards 2017'}
+    - {image: //headforwards.com/wp-content/files_mf/cornwallbusinessawards_34750934435_o.jpg, text: 'A Triple Win at Cornwall Business Awards 2017'}
-date: "2017-05-22T12:01:08.000Z"
+date: '2017-05-22T12:01:08.000Z'
-modified: "2017-11-03T10:52:10.000Z"
+modified: '2017-11-03T10:52:10.000Z'
-excerpt: "The Cornwall Business Awards are a celebration of innovation, achievement and entrepreneurial spirit within the Cornish business community.
+excerpt: 'The Cornwall Business Awards are a celebration of innovation, achievement and entrepreneurial spirit within the Cornish business community.
 The glittering event shines a spotlight on the amazing people who help drive the Cornish economy and make it one of the best places in the country to do business.
-We were honoured to be attending the …"
+We were honoured to be attending the …'
-categories: ["Cornwall","News","The Headforwards Team"]
+categories:
+    - Cornwall
+    - News
+    - 'The Headforwards Team'
 tags: []
 author:
-  id: "ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac"
+    id: ccc5e2bb-ae99-57b8-bc21-de8892c1d0ac
-  slug: "jake"
+    slug: jake
-  name: "Jake Kimpton"
+    name: 'Jake Kimpton'
-  path: "/author/jake/"
+    path: /author/jake/

 ---
 The Cornwall Business Awards are a celebration of innovation, achievement and entrepreneurial spirit within the Cornish business community.
 The glittering event shines a spotlight on the amazing people who help drive the Cornish economy and make it one of the best places in the country to do business.